Published: Jan 01, 2005

 "The first day was tough," he said.
 "I went home and just sat and looked at the wall.
 But as I spent more time with the pictures, I saw what she was getting at.
 I got that these people were beautiful.
 That Arbus loved them.
 That she in no way exploited them.
 These pictures celebrate the freak in all of us.
 When I was on the street, I found I was willing to look at stuff I’d ordinarily turn away from.
 In the end, I was sorry when I was rotated back to Renaissance art."

 I’ve been thinking about that conversation for a few weeks now.
 I’ve re-read Patricia Bosworth’s brilliant biography.
-And I’ve decided that although I can’t decide if these are breakthrough photographs that power-wedge our hearts open or just the sad obsession of a doomed woman, that question is, in itself, important — and worth sharing with you.
+And I’ve decided that although I can’t decide if these are breakthrough photographs that power-wedge our hearts open or just the sad obsession of a doomed woman, that question is, in itself, important.
+[To buy the paperback from Amazon, click here.
+For the Kindle edition, click here.]

 Here’s what I know: Diane Nemerov was a New York City rich girl who had a dominant father and a self-involved mother and a brother (Howard) who would become one of the better-known poets of his generation.
 She lived in a fantasy world.
 An unusual one — her fantasies were other people’s idea of grim realities.
 Example: On subways, as a schoolgirl, she would watch men expose themselves.